Proposal for an International Decade of Ocean Science for Sustainable Development (2021-2030)

 With the broad overall goal to achieve and maintain a healthy life-supporting ocean, the Decade will provide a new collaborative, cross-sectoral and coordinated framework for a range of institutions to work together on critical ocean science issues.
 A coordination mechanism will need to be put in place with the task of developing an international programme and a plan to be monitored between now and 2030.

-“An International Decade of Ocean Science could help to build a shared information system based on trustworthy, science-based information, from all parts of the world's ocean.”
+“An International Decade of Ocean Science could help to build a shared information system based on trustworthy, science-based data, from all parts of the world's ocean.”